 This specific example is based on the Web Mercator Projection (EPSG:3857), but you can use the Map Projection that better works for your needs.

-You can export the Elevation Map using Raw Elevation Values as Data Type, or you can choose to export it using the RGB Image option.
+You can export the Elevation Map using GeoTIFF as Data Type, or you can choose to export it using the Raw Elevation Values option if it is available on your plan.
 Either way, it works!

 Once the data has been exported and downloaded to your computer, it is time to open QGIS